Clinical manifestations and diagnosis of idiopathic pulmonary fibrosis

 The other IIPs include nonspecific interstitial pneumonia (NSIP), desquamative interstitial pneumonia (DIP), respiratory bronchiolitis associated interstitial lung disease (RB-ILD), acute interstitial pneumonia (AIP), lymphocytic interstitial pneumonia (LIP), and cryptogenic organizing pneumonia (COP).

 The clinical manifestations, evaluation, and diagnosis of IPF will be reviewed here.
 The evaluation of interstitial lung disease in general, the diagnosis and management of the other IIPs, and the treatment of IPF are discussed separately.
-(See "Approach to the adult with interstitial lung disease: Clinical evaluation" and "Approach to the adult with interstitial lung disease: Diagnostic testing" and "Idiopathic interstitial pneumonias: Clinical manifestations and pathology" and "Acute interstitial pneumonia (Hamman-Rich syndrome)" and "Nonspecific interstitial pneumonia" and "Cryptogenic organizing pneumonia" and "Respiratory bronchiolitis-associated interstitial lung disease" and "Lymphoid interstitial pneumonia in adults".)
+(See "Approach to the adult with interstitial lung disease: Clinical evaluation" and "Approach to the adult with interstitial lung disease: Diagnostic testing" and "Idiopathic interstitial pneumonias: Clinical manifestations and pathology" and "Acute interstitial pneumonia (Hamman-Rich syndrome)" and "Treatment and prognosis of nonspecific interstitial pneumonia" and "Cryptogenic organizing pneumonia" and "Respiratory bronchiolitis-associated interstitial lung disease" and "Lymphoid interstitial pneumonia in adults".)

 Reported prevalence and incidence data for idiopathic pulmonary fibrosis (IPF) vary and depend on ascertainment and reporting methods and also the age and geographic location of the population.
 Both prevalence and incidence increase with advancing age, with presentation commonly occurring in the sixth and seventh decades; rarely is IPF seen in patients aged less than 50 years [1,2].
 The prevalence and incidence are higher in men than women .